Mike Matthews founded Legion in response to what he sees as low-quality ingredients and unnecessary additives in the supplement industry.

 Anyone who’s tired of clumpy whey that doesn’t mix well because it was made without lecithin will be glad to learn that the soy lecithin in Legion Whey+ makes it mix and dissolve very easily.

 I liked Legion Whey+ for a few reasons.
 It’s not totally paleo or grass-fed, but it’s still made without artificial flavors or sweeteners and it’s cheaper than most all-natural whey proteins.
-If you’re wary of artificial sweeteners but don’t care about soy, this is a great pick.
+If you’re wary of artificial sweeteners and like the idea of free roaming Irish cows supplying your whey, this is a great pick.

 Other Great Protein Powders Reviews